Sarbesh1234/Java-GroupGame/README.md

 25th May - Thought of many new ideas to be implemented later, as for now, game is solid and functioning well, but still not up to the mark.
 27th May - Finally fixed Asteroid spawning issue, implemented  new features such as Boss movement.
 Idea to use new images.
 28th May - Fixed Boss Laser Issue, though it still spawns too much.
+29th May - Added ExplodingBomb subclass that works perfectly.
+Moving background is working, but still does not fully work.
+Other features are minor and mostly aesthetic.
 **Nameer - 18th May (10 minutes)**

 Goal: Modify Player class and add more classes.
 Understand bitbucket fully, including how to pull and push code.